Customer loyalty is an ever-evolving phenomenon. It’s constantly adapting to new technologies, new industry trends, and new consumer behaviours.

 The last few years have been a clear indicator of this, as global events forced brand loyalty into a purely digital space.
 But even before the pandemic, customer loyalty had already moved far beyond transaction-based activities and was more concerned with the customer’s experience.

-So, given the ever-changing landscape of brand loyalty and customer retention, here are some interesting customer loyalty statistics to keep in mind when considering your loyalty marketing strategy for 2022.
+So, given the ever-changing landscape of brand loyalty and customer retention, here are some interesting customer loyalty facts with statistics to keep in mind when considering your loyalty marketing strategy for 2022.

 By asking for a customer’s email address as part of the loyalty program registration process, you can rapidly build a newsletter list, which you can then use to spread the word about exciting new products, industry news, exclusive promotions and other engaging content.